-"Good morning, recruits," Ms. Hawthorne began like every other day.
+"Good morning, recruits," Ms. Hawthorne's commanding voice cut through the morning air as she addressed us in the training field.
 "Today is your last day of physical training, and starting tomorrow, we will begin training your Regalia.
-Each one of you will be assigned your own mentor who should be able to closely understand your power and help you hone it.
-Mornings will continue to be physical training, but the afternoons will be dedicated to your Regalia."
-With the end of that announcement, training began.
+Each of you will be assigned a mentor who will help you understand and refine your power.
+Mornings will remain dedicated to physical conditioning, but afternoons will focus entirely on honing your Regalia."

 •

 "Nice to meet you, sir.
-My name is Natsuya Kiyotaka."
+My name is Natsuya Kiyotaka," I replied, trying to mask my skepticism.

 "Alright, Matsuda, what are we doing today?" he replied, getting my name wrong.

-"Sir, you are to train me to use my Regalia, and my name is Natsuya."
+"Sir, you are to train me to use my Regalia, and my name is Natsuya," I corrected.

-"That's right..."
-Jasper said, hitting his fist into his open palm as if he finally remembered.
-"Okay, Matsuda, let me show you what I can do, and then you copy it."
+"You're the creation fella, right?"
+Jasper said, snapping his fingers as if he'd just remembered.
+"Alright, Matsuda, let me show you what I can do, and then you copy it."

 He then created a sword that seemed to radiate raw power.
-The sword floated next to him, its blade shimmering with an otherworldly sharpness.
+The blade floated next to him, shimmering with an otherworldly sharpness.
 The air around it seemed to hum as it sliced through effortlessly.
 Suddenly, Jasper launched the sword at an incredible speed, faster than anything I had seen before.
-It flew straight into a tree, piercing straight through it as if it was a spear.
-We were explicitly told not to destroy anything, but I guess for Jasper, this was more of a suggestion than a rule.
+It flew straight into a tree, piercing straight through it as if it were a spear.
+We had been explicitly told not to destroy anything, but I guess for Jasper, that was more of a suggestion than a rule.

 "Sir, my Regalia is creation.
 I don't think I can do that."